MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 Next we are going to use IPython Notebook to send a new task to BLAST Cloud Service and request it to process.
 You can find the sample code inside **Source\python_service_bus.py**

-1. First we need to import require libraries
+1. First we need to import required libraries:

     ````Python
         #import libraries